MuminElsayed/Analytics-Tracking-Package-Unity/README.md

-# Analysis-Tracking-Package-Unity
+# Analytics Tracking Package Unity
-A unity package to track game prototype stats for Android/IOS.
+This is a unity tool that syncs and simplifies Unity game analytic tools in one place.
+(Currently Game Analytics and Facebook SDK).

 ## Implementation Steps: